BoshiEddie/Data-Structure/README.md

     Day3 Circle Queue(which is quite difficult to understand and apply do more review) Day4 LinkedList studing now
-    Day5 LinkedList now going well, now I am doing some question of interview from tencet
+    Day5 LinkedList now going well, now I am doing some question of interview from tencet Day whatever, I promise that I do study this everyday, I just forgot to upload it on github